boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

     1.000e+02        107       3.13e+00    15.8   79.5    0.1    0.2    4.3
     2.000e+02        110       2.14e+00    23.5   69.2    0.2    0.3    6.7

-The ``LaplaceXZ`` solver does not appear to be dramatically faster **in serial** than the ``Laplacian`` solver when the matrix coefficients are modified every solve.
+The :cpp:class:`LaplaceXZ` solver does not appear to be dramatically faster **in serial** than the :cpp:class:`Laplacian` solver when the matrix coefficients are modified every solve.
 When matrix elements are not modified then the solve time is competitive with the tridiagonal solver.

 As a test, timing only the ``setCoefs`` call for the non-Boussinesq case gives